TanLuc2410/FM-Workit-Landing-Page/README.md

-# Frontend Mentor - Workit landing page solution
+# Frontend Mentor - Workit landing page challenge

-This is a solution to the [Workit landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This project is a challenge from Frontend Mentor where I re-create the static web page based on the figma file.
+The challenge is here: [Workit Landing Page](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu)

 ## Table of contents